 #2: Using Drain Cleaner On The Wrong Things

 It’s safe to use a commercial drain cleaner in most situations; however, they can cause damage to your toilet if you use the wrong type.
 You should also be extra careful when clearing your washing machine drainage pipe.
-Make sure to read the instruction labels carefully before you use drain cleaners.
+One of the most important plumbing tips is also one of the simplest: make sure to read the instruction labels carefully before you use drain cleaners.

 #3: Leaving Your Hose Outside In The Winter

 This is one of the most common plumbing mistakes because it’s so easy to do.
 People either forget they have a hose hooked up outside or put off removing it until it’s too late and it freezes in the brutal Staten Island winter.
 This can easily cause frozen and burst water pipes inside your home, leading to expensive damage before you even know it’s happened.
 Always disconnect your hose and store it before the cold weather arrives, and make sure outside faucets are completely shut off.